Project Researcher

 - Energy demand reduction options for meeting national zero-emission targets in the United Kingdom

-- Cycling, climate change and air pollution
+- Chapter 11: Cycling, climate change and air pollution

 - Active travel’s contribution to climate change mitigation: Research summary and outlook